2019 KBF Challenge Series300+ opportunities for advancement in competition at national or state/province levels

-Challenge Points: At each KBF Challenge, Points are awarded, ranging from a maximum of 600 to a minimum of 120 (for active participants) or 30 (for non-participating registrants), dropping no more than 8 points from one place in rank to the next.
-The range of points at the KBF Challenge Championship ranges from a maximum of 600 down to 120 (for active participants).
-Points from one’s top three KBF Challenges plus the KBF Challenge Series Championship (four scores in all) make up a KBF Member’s Challenge Points score.
+Challenge Points: At each KBF Challenge, Points are awarded, ranging from a maximum of 600 to a minimum of 120 (for active participants) or 60 (for non-participating registrants), dropping by 5 points from one place in rank to the next.
+Points from one’s top three KBF Challenges plus the KBF Challenge Series Championship (four scores in all) make up a KBF Member’s 2019 Challenge Points score.
 The maximum possible points, at 600 per event and 1,200 at the Championship, is 3,000.
 Ties in overall ranking are broken by competitors’ scores earned at the 2019 KBF Challenge Series Championship.

 KBF Challenge Series Championship: October 18-19 on the Mississippi River near La Crosse, Wisconsin, which is when and where the KBF TRAIL Series Championship will also take place.
 The following qualify to compete in the 2019 Challenge Series Championship:

 - Challenge winners (first place only; no roll-downs)

 - Top 5 residents of each state and province based on Challenge Points total from each one’s top three events (regardless of the state/province in which they were earned)

 - Top 50 residents of each KBF Region (all Canada is included in Central Region) based on Challenge Points total from each one’s top three events (regardless of the region in which they were earned)

 - Cut-line: all KBF Members whose 3-event Challenge Points total is 1,700 or more

 - Remainder of field will be filled based on national KBF Challenge Points ranking.